Sault (band)

-Sault (frequently stylised as SAULT) are a British music group that make a mixture of R&B, urban contemporary gospel, house and disco.
-The project is helmed by producer Inflo and lead vocalist/songwriter Cleo Sol.
-Kid Sister, Chronixx and Jack Peñate have also collaborated with the project.
+Sault are a British music group that make a mixture of R&B, urban contemporary gospel, house and disco.
+The project is helmed by producer Inflo and lead vocalist and songwriter Cleo Sol.
+The group operates as a mostly anonymous collective, with many of its collaborators remaining a mystery.
+Known collaborators have included Kid Sister, Chronixx, Jack Peñate, Little Simz and Michael Kiwanuka.
 The group frequently puts Black-centric issues at the foreground.

 During its first three years, Sault released five studio albums including 5 (2019), 7 (2019), Untitled (Black Is) (2020), Untitled (Rise) (2020), and Nine (2021).
 Throughout 2022, after releasing the orchestral instrumental album Air, the collective surprise-released five subsequent studio albums, simultaneously.
-From November 2023 and throughout 2024, Sault performed a series of international one-off live performances.
+The band has released thirteen studio albums to date, with their most recent, Chapter 1, released on January 9, 2026.

+The collective have performed live on two occasions, with their debut performance at Drumsheds, London receiving widespread critical acclaim in December 2023.
+Their second performance – a five-hour headline set at All Points East festival in 2025 – received mixed reviews.

 History

 2019: 5 and 7

 On 15 February 2019, Sault released their debut track "We Are the Sun" via their record label Forever Living Originals; this was followed in March 2019 by "Don't Waste My Time".

 In May 2019, Sault released their debut album, 5.
 In September 2019, Sault released their second album, 7.